-Program DescriptionThe National School Lunch Program (NSLP) is the oldest and largest of the Child Nutrition Programs, celebrating 50 years in 1996.
-It is a Federally assisted meal program that provides balanced, low-cost or free lunches to thousands of children in Colorado each day.
+Program DescriptionThe National School Lunch Program (NSLP) is the oldest and largest of the Child Nutrition Programs, celebrating 65 years in 2011.
+It is a federally assisted meal program that provides balanced, low-cost or free lunches to thousands of children in Colorado each day.

 The School Breakfast Program (SBP) provides a nutritious morning meal.
 This program is recognized as one of the most beneficial of the Federal nutrition programs.
 It meets a vital need of feeding thousands of children in Colorado, who otherwise may not eat a nutritious breakfast.
 Participation in the program has been shown to improve learning and test performance.
 Specific "meal patterns" are required in the SBP, and schools that participate in the SBP receive funding assistance similar to the National School Lunch Program.

 General Program RequirementsIn order to qualify for this benefit program, you must be a resident of the state of Colorado and a parent or primary caregiver responsible for a child(ren) who attends school (high school or under).